Septoplasty Treatment in Atlanta

 - Noisy breathing during sleep (in infants and young children)

-Septoplasty: Septoplasty is a surgical procedure performed entirely through the nostrils, accordingly, no bruising or external signs occur.
+Septoplasty is a surgical procedure performed entirely through the nostrils, accordingly, no bruising or external signs occur.
 The surgery might be combined with a rhinoplasty, in which case the external appearance of the nose is altered and swelling/bruising of the face is evident.
-Septoplasty may also be combined with sinus surgery.
-The time required for the operation averages about one to one and a half hours, depending on the deviation.
-It can be done with a local or a general anesthetic, and is usually done on an outpatient basis.
+Septoplasty may also be combined with sinus surgery if need be and can be done with a local or a general anesthetic; usually done on an outpatient basis.
 After the surgery, nasal packing is inserted to prevent excessive postoperative bleeding.
-During the surgery, badly deviated portions of the septum may be removed entirely, or they may be readjusted and reinserted into the nose.
 If a deviated nasal septum is the sole cause for your chronic sinusitis, relief from this severe disorder will be achieved.